jackocnr/intl-tel-input/react/README.md

 **initOptions**
 Type: `Object`
-An object containing all of the [initialisation options](https://github.com/jackocnr/intl-tel-input?tab=readme-ov-file#initialisation-options) to pass to the plugin.
-You can use these exactly the same as when using the plugin with pure JavaScript.
+An object containing the [initialisation options](https://github.com/jackocnr/intl-tel-input?tab=readme-ov-file#initialisation-options) to pass to the plugin.
+You can use these exactly the same way as with the main JavaScript plugin.

 **inputProps**
 Type: `Object`